This Instant Pot Kashmiri Beef Short Rib Curry is a delicious and hearty curry stew that is delicious over steamed rice.

 Also known as rogan josh, kashmiri curry is a Persian staple, traditionally prepared with lamb or goat meat, stewed in a sauce with aromatics and mild Kashmiri chilies.

-We’ll cook the beef short ribs in the Instant Pot for 1 hour on high pressure, and then drain off the fat.
+Using the Instant Pot, cook the beef short ribs for 1 hour on high pressure, and then drain off the fat.

 Then, serve the savoury, saucy, meaty curry with hot fluffy basmati rice and my soft and fluffy naan.